microsoft/code-with-engineering-playbook/developer-experience/readme.md

 If effort is invested to make these activities as easy as possible, **the returns on that effort will be multiply the longer the project runs and the larger the team**.

+## Defining End-to-End

+This document makes several references to running a solution end-to-end (aka E2E).
+End-to-end for the purposes of this document is scoped to the software that is owned, built, and shipped by the team.
+Systems owned by other teams or third-party vendors is not within the E2E scope for the purposes of this document.

 ## Goals

 - Maximize the amount of time engineers spend on writing code that fulfills story acceptance and done-done criteria.